REANA-Client¶

 List workspace files.

-The ls command lists workspace files of a workflow specified by the environment variable REANA_WORKON or provided as a command-line flag –workflow or -w.
+command lists workspace files of a workflow specified by the

 Examples: